microdynamics-cpu/tree-core-cpu/README.md

 Last, remember to type `Save` button in bottom menu to save the `.config` file.
 Then, type `Exit` to exit the menuconfig.

 ### Compile runtime libraries
-If you already run above steps correctly, you need to compile runtime libraries as follow:
+If you already run above commands correctly, you need to compile runtime libraries as follow:

 ```bash
 $ make nemuBuild